-In these remote swathes, to abate the appetite of its writhings, everyone has a role in the rituals of appeasement.
-These aren’t performed by unknown men with faces hidden by fire helmets or uniforms and vehicles with flashing lights and sirens.
-There aren’t any other actions which elsewhere elicit only the rubber-necked curiosity of gawking spectators.
-Instead, it is with up close participation that any relief is to be found.
-Here everyone has watched, as the unwelcome serpent of fate has inexorably beckoned someone into the clasp of its coils.
-The squeeze of ill fate can only be loosened with the age old rituals, with their keening, clapping of hands, or stamping of feet and maybe, the sprinkling of spells.
+In remote Africa, calamity, with the unwanted child it sometimes spawns, tragedy, has its rituals.
+It being a child of Fate, the mother whose fingers weave the fabric of village life, its easily-provoked proximity must be treated with respect.
+Life is lived knowing that in some dark corner lurk the slumbering coils of chance.
+To abate the appetite of its writhings, everyone has a role in the rituals of appeasement.
+The rituals aren’t performed by unknown men with faces hidden by fire helmets or uniforms.
+There are no gawking spectators.
+It is with up close participation that relief is to be found.
+Everyone has watched, as the unwelcome serpent of destiny has inexorably beckoned someone into its clasp.
+The squeeze of ill fortune can only be loosened with the age old rituals, keening, clapping of hands, stamping of feet and maybe, the sprinkling of spells.

 I hesitated.
 The manager of my hosting lodge, Morse Manzole, was in the faraway city of Lusaka.
-It was the end of the tourist season: no guests were at the lodge and many of the staff away on leave.
+It was the end of the tourist season: no guests were at the lodge.
+Many of the staff were away on leave.
 I wasn’t sure of the medical proficiency of those left there.

-I thanked the portly guard, turned the vehicle around, and with a sense of grudging resignation retraced the path I had come along.
+I thanked the portly guard, turned the vehicle around, and with a sense of grudging resignation retraced my path.

-I glanced to my left to watch a herd of impala skittishly trot away from my approach.
+Glancing to the side I watched a herd of impala skittishly trot away from my approach.
 Beyond them, deeper in the woodland, I spied a few of the local baboon troop, the young ones shrieking as they scampered about.

 Now, in the midday heat of late October, despite the distraction of my thoughts, I marveled at the beauty of the bushland flowing past, resplendent with the emerald green of freshly budding miombo forest trees, holding their leafy canopies aloft above long, slender trunks as elegantly as any gathering of Ascot ladies their parasols.

-Despite its condition and with a bit of risk taking, the road allowed me to make good time: Only two hours since leaving the check-point, including the recrossing at the pontoon.
+Despite its condition and with a bit of risk taking, the road had allowed good progress: Only two hours since leaving the check-point, including the recrossing at the pontoon.
 I’d been lucky.
 The ferry happened to be waiting on the south bank.

-In another month, when the wet season began in earnest, progress along the road would be more difficult.
-The road’s neglect and abuse would make it challenging as the oppressive heat of late October mixed with moisture brushed across the land from the east.
+In another month, when the wet season began in earnest, progress along the road would be difficult.
+Its neglect and abuse would make it challenging as the oppressive heat of late October mixed with moisture brushed in from the east.
 Like the coupling of ancient gods, the mingling of the air and humidity would rear up until their white clouded crowns climaxed in ecstatic roars of thunder.
-Brilliant flashes of lightning, birthing sheets of rain, would bring misery to the road, affecting its ability to bring rapid relief for anyone in need of aid.
+Brilliant flashes of lightning, would birth sheets of rain, bringing misery to the road, extending the gap between relief and suffering.

-I shrugged as I nosed the cruiser to the right off the relatively tolerable ruts of the main road, and shifted into low gear to negotiate the more serious bumps of the hand cut dirt strips.
-These strips lead the last few kilometers, through the trees and over the wide damp grassy spread of the dambo, before it reaches the narrow cuff of thick riverine foliage whose huge trees shade the lodge complex.
+I shrugged as I nosed the cruiser off the relatively tolerable ruts of the main road, and shifted into low gear to negotiate the serious bumps of the hand cut dirt strips.
+These strips lead the last few kilometers, through the trees and over the wide damp grassy spread of the dambo, before it reaches the narrow cuff of thick riverine foliage whose trees shade the lodge complex.

-I heard a high-pitched trill long before I stopped the vehicle near a large wooded anthill behind the kitchen.
+I heard the high-pitched trill well before I came to a stop near a large wooded anthill behind the kitchen.
 As I cut the engine, the sound revealed itself to be the tongue trilling ululation of a woman.

 In Africa, this is the sound of celebration, but not now.
-It emanated from a group of women standing beside the opening in the thatch grass fence around the service area.
-It was a savage, almost incomprehensible sound.
+It emanated from a group of women standing besides the opening in the thatch grass fence around the service area.
+It was a savage, incomprehensible sound.

 It came from a woman who stood a head taller than the others with her thick black braids dangling between her shoulder blades.
 She wore her teal Lodge uniform in a rakish, taunting way.